rosell-dk/webp-express/README.txt

 Cache Enabler will not work if you are caching HTML on a CDN, because the HTML varies depending on the *Accept* header and it doesn't signal this with a Vary:Accept header.
 You could however add that manually.
 ShortPixel does not have that issue, as the HTML is the same for all.

 = Does it work with lazy loaded images? =
-No plugins/frameworks has yet been discovered, which does not work with *WebP Express*.
+No plugins/frameworks has yet been discovered, which does not work with *WebP Express* in standard mode.

 The most common way of lazy-loading is by setting a *data-src* attribute on the image and let javascript use that value for setten the *src* attribute.
 That method works, as the image request, seen from the server side, is indistinguishable from any other image request.
 It could however be that some obscure lazy load implementation would load the image with an XHR request.
 In that case, the *Accept* header will not contain 'image/webp', but '*/*', and a jpeg will be served, even though the browser supports webp.